PriyankaGitHub7/DataAnalysis/README.md

 # DataAnalysis
-This repository contains analysis of different data sets
+This repository contains analysis of different data sets I have done.